trendscenter/coinstac/SETUP.md

 ```

 ## Updating Source Code
+Any time you pull in new code, you'll need to rebuild the application.
 1. `git pull` to get the latest source code
 2. `npm run build` from the root _coinstac_ directory to install dependencies and link packages

+*If the above leaves you with errors, try first cleaning the repo (`npm run clean` in root directory) and also reinstalling the root directory's dependencies (`npm i`).*

 ## Running the UI